 Whether it is Zebras, Giraffes, Red Lechwe, Hippos, crocodiles sunbathing on the river bank or the rare rock monitor, Chobe’s wildlife never disappoints.

-But some of the wild animals and birds that I was lucky to see include, a huge number of Wildebeest, Impalas everywhere, almost the entire park, big and impressive herds of Elephants including some that were swimming in the Chobe river.
-Spotting giraffes was the order of the day, water back, hippos and many others.
+But some of the wild animals and birds I was lucky to see include, a huge number of Wildebeest, Impalas everywhere, almost the entire park, big and impressive herds of Elephants including some that were swimming in the Chobe River.
+Spotting giraffes was the order of the day, water back, hippos, and so many others.

 With more than 450 bird species recorded in Chobe national park, it is close to impossible to see all of them.
 But if you’re keen enough, you’ll be able to see some of them.

-I highly recommend buying the Chobe national park tourist map plus the Botswana lonely planet guide book.
+Pro tip* I highly recommend buying the Chobe national park tourist map plus the Botswana lonely planet guide book.
 The Botswana Lonely Planet guide book provides insightful information while the map showcases all the loops that you can take mapped out well with coordinates and estimated kilometers.

 Malaria at Chobe National park

 However, during the dry seasons, cases of malaria are not common but if you’re not sure about how safe it can be, buy an insect repellant before you visit.

 Though I didn’t have an insect repellant, I always zipped the tent at night not to give any chance of mosquitos to enter the tent.
 But if you want to have a 100% guarantee that you will be free from malaria, you can buy this mosquito repellant.

 When is the best time to visit Chobe National Park

 Actually, some campsites even shut down as some roads become impassable.
-So if you don’t want to get stuck in the sandy roads of Botswana, May to October would be the best time to visit Botswana and Chobe National park as the roads are easily passable with a safari car or even the 4×4 Self-drive cars.
+So if you don’t want to get stuck in the sandy roads of Botswana, May to October would be the best time to visit Chobe National park and Botswana in general as the roads are easily passable with a safari car or even the 4×4 Self-drive cars.

 How to get to Chobe National park

 The main entrance is the Sedudu gate in the north-east of the park, perfect for visitors coming from Kasane.
 If you’re coming from Namibia, the Ngoma gate will be the ideal entry point to pay your park fees.

 Since we were coming from Maun, we used the Southern gate of Mababe to connect to Savuti camp, which is next to Savuti Marsh which also has a high concentration of wildlife within the park.

-Chobe National Park entrance fees.
+Chobe National Park entrance fees

 To enter the park, you’ll need an entry permit which can be obtained at any of the gates mentioned above.

 - Non -residents Adults (18 years and above) – 120 BWP (Botswana Pula) per day.

 - Non-residents children (8-17 years)- 60 BWP per day and children below 8 years are free to enter.

-Camping in Botswana at Chobe National park
+Chobe National park camping

-In the recent past years, all the campsites within the pack have been privatized which means you don’t have to go to the wildlife offices to make bookings but rather book with private companies in charge.
+In the recent past years, all the campsites within the pack were privatized which means that you don’t have to go to the wildlife offices to make bookings but rather book with private companies in charge.